Dhaulagiri Base Camp Trek

 What's Included

-• Full 12 days organized camping trek with meals and hot drinks throughout the trek provided by the cook and supporting staff.
+• 12 Days fully organized camping trek with all meals and hot drinks during the trek serve by cook and staff.

-• Tent accommodation with dining tent, table and chairs, toilet tent, and shower tent.
+• Tented accommodation with dining, table, chairs, toilet tent, and shower tent.

-• Payment for salary, insurance, meals, and accommodation for guides, porters, and night guards.
+• Salary, insurance, food, accommodation for guides, porters and night guard.

-• All necessary permits for Dhaulagiri trekking and national park entrance permits.
+• All required permits for Dhaulagiri Trek and national park entry permits.

 Not Included